kacper51011/Zadanie_Rekrutacyjne_OpenX/README.md

 Repository with my solutions to tasks for internship in OpenX

-Solutions are splitted between 3 components:
+Solutions are splitted between 3 components in tasks folder:

 * Carts.tsx:
     * Retrieves user, product and shopping cart data